Stillbirth Compensation Claims

 Many people who have experienced a stillbirth are left with ongoing problems such as depression and isolation; when stillbirths are connected to medical negligence cases, it can cause women to lose faith in the medical profession and be unsure where to turn for expert support.

-This is why there are a number of neonatal death charity organisations that exist to help women and their families at this difficult time.
+This is why there are a number of stillbirth and neonatal death charity organisations that exist to help women and their families.
 Run by individuals with first-hand experience of the devastation of stillbirth, they offer support, campaign for better care and promote the need for research.

 Sands (Stillbirth and Neonatal Death Society)